infermedica/js-symptom-checker-example/README.md

 `# npm install -g yarn`

-Next steps assume that you have installed all dependencies.

 ## Getting started

 First of all you have to obtain your own app-id and app-key from [developer portal.](https://developer.infermedica.com/) You will need to paste these into right fields inside the application.

-### Installing further dependencies with yarn

-Please go to the root directory and type
-`yarn install`.

 ### Providing api credentials